 This module can add an octave switch function to an oscillator or other device that doesn't have one built in, but it also does several other things.
 Two channels in an 8HP module.
 Each channel contains an octave-level quantizer (that is: it rounds input to the nearest whole volt between -2 and +2), a precision adder, and a three-position toggle switch.
 Flip the switch manually to add or subtract an octave from your pitch control voltage; feed a control voltage into the quantization input for automatic octave switching; or use two control voltages with the adder for transposition.
 Each channel can also be configured by PCB solder jumper to subtract instead of adding; the default configuration does this with one of the two.
-User/build manual with schematic (PDF); source package including PCB design (ZIP); audio demos; shop page.
+User/build manual with schematic (PDF); source package including PCB design (ZIP); audio demos.

 MSK 009 "Coiler" multimode filter

 Classic OTA-based two-pole state-variable multimode filter (low-pass, band-pass, and high-pass outputs from a single input) with a twist: instead of only using voltage on capacitors to represent the state variables, it uses current through inductors at high frequencies, shading into voltage on capacitors in the bass range.
 There is also a full-wave rectified input, which can be used for distortion or as an envelope follower.
-User/build manual with schematic (PDF); source package including PCB design (ZIP); shop page.
+User/build manual with schematic (PDF); source package including PCB design (ZIP); audio demos.

 MSK 010 Fixed Sine Bank

 Eight fixed-frequency sine LFOs.
 Two big advantages over conventional LFO designs: the sine wave are pure, coming from sine-core oscillators without the glitches of waveshaping; and there are eight of them, independent of each other.
 Having many smooth independent LFOs is critical to large drone patches, modulating Clouds and other complex effects, and so on; and it couldn't be done in the analog realm with the more complex circuitry and HP consumption of variable-frequency LFOs.
-User/build manual with schematic (PDF); source package including PCB design (ZIP); audio demos; shop page.
+User/build manual with schematic (PDF); source package including PCB design (ZIP); audio demos.

 MSK 011 Transistor Mixer